laserpants/sagacious-cpp/README.md

 }
 ```

 The output of this program is `0`.
 The lvalue reference declarator (`&`) is a syntactic addition introduced by C++.
-It doesn't exist in C (although pointers can be used in C to achieve the same result).
+It doesn't exist in C (though pointers can be used in C to achieve the same result).
 In a function signature, the &-declarator expresses that an argument should be passed by reference:

 ```cpp
 static void do_stuff_with(int& x)